Promoting and claiming social and economic rights through an inclusive human rights practice.

-Litigation Support: Poverty as Ground of Discrimination - CCPI Intervention in Toussaint v.
-Canada
+Litigation Support: Poverty as Ground of Discrimination and Access to Justice:

 SRAC supported the Charter Committee on Poverty Issues and several rights claimants in an historic challenge to the refusal of the Federal Government to provide for a waiver of fees for Humanitarian and Compassionate Applications for Permanent Residency under the Immigration Act for those who live in poverty.

 Justice Snider of the Federal Court, dismissed the applications, finding two of the applications moot, and dismissing the application of Nell Toussaint, finding that poverty is not a prohibited ground of discrimination under the Charter.
-This decision is being appealed to the Federal Court of Appeal, where CCPI has again been granted intervenor standing.
+This decision was then appealed to the Federal Court of Appeal, where CCPI was again granted intervenor standing.

 Appeal to the Federal Court of Appeal